 Finish off your perfect day with a Broome sunset sky that will leave you wanting more!
 With our experienced and friendly team, you are bound to have a whale of a day!

-Our educational program designed for children with wildlife encounters makes this cruise one of Broome’s best family activities.
+Our whale watching and sunset cruises makes this experience one of Broome’s best family activities.

-Whale watching cruises should be added to your list of things to do in Broome!
+Don’t forget to add whale watching and sunset cruises to your list of things to do in Broome!

 During the months of June through September, humpback whales journey from the cold waters of Antarctica to Broome and reside over the warmer season mating, calving and nursing their young.
 With over 35,000 whales expected to travel along the coast of WA, Broome is so fortunate to witness this phenomenal annual event.